Skip to Content

 Cooking with garlic

 Adding garlic to your meals is not only healthy but absolutely delicious!
-We add it to our summer salads (the fresh, green garlic is sooo good!), make garlic mayo that we add to home fries and baked fish, and, of course, we add it to everyday cooking (like this butternut soup).
+We add it to our summer salads (the fresh, green garlic is sooo good!), roast it, make garlic mayo that we add to home fries and baked fish, and, of course, we add it to everyday cooking (like this butternut soup).

 Pin To Save For Later